gbdev/pandocs/content/Video_Display.md

 ```

 Because sprites are not displayed while OAM DMA is in progress, most
-programs execute this procedure from inside their V-Blank
+programs execute this procedure from inside their VBlank
 handler.
 But it is also possible to execute it during display redraw (Modes 2 and 3),
 allowing to display more than 40 sprites on the screen (that is, for
 example 40 sprites in the top half, and other 40 sprites in the bottom half of